binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter1.md

 ![](images/BobTheBuilder.jpg)
  <!---This is where the images live: https://raw.githubusercontent.com/wiki/binarymist/HolisticInfoSec-For-WebDevelopers/BinaryMist-Approach-To-Threat-Modelling-Assets/BobTheBuilder.jpg-->

+This is where you work through collaboratively creating countermeasure Product Backlog Items (PBIs).
+Countermeasure PBIs are like any other PBI.
+PBI qualities:

+* Estimable
+* Independent
+* Testable
+* Should promote collaboration
+* Must fit within a Sprint by the time they are properly groomed

-What you decide to fix first will be determined by the highest scoring risks.
-You need to order these once discovered.
+Your countermeasure PBIs also need to reference the risk they were created due to, thus providing context and urgency information.
+The PBIs need to be integrated into the Product Backlog, ordered based on the risk ratings.
+This way what you decide to fix first will be determined by the highest scoring risks.

 * [OWASP Countermeasure Identification](https://www.owasp.org/index.php/Application_Threat_Modeling#Countermeasure_Identification)
 * [MS STRIDE provides countermeasures to identified threats](https://msdn.microsoft.com/en-us/library/ff648641.aspx#c02618429_005)